Silver Oak Goes LEED Platinum

 After a rigorous two-year process, we’re excited to share that our Oakville winery has been awarded LEED Platinum status under the Existing Buildings, Operation and Maintenance (EB:OM) rating system – the highest level of certification granted by the U.S. Green Building Council (USGBC) and the first production winery in the world to earn this status.

-“The goal for our Oakville winery was both to innovate and embrace proven technologies,” says Silver Oak President and CEO David R. Duncan, who led the construction of the new winery from 2006 to 2008.
+“The goal for our Oakville winery was both to innovate and embrace proven technologies,” says Silver Oak Chairman & CEO David R. Duncan, who led the construction of the new winery from 2006 to 2008.
 “Since completion, we’ve continued fine-tuning our operations to minimize our impact on natural resources.
 We look forward to sharing these insights with our winemaking community to support sustainable practices for the next generation.”

 “We’re thrilled that our work at Sierra Nevada inspired Silver Oak to seek LEED certification.
 Obtaining platinum status is a challenge that requires a great deal of planning and many thoughtful decisions; and we congratulate them on their achievement,” adds Sierra Nevada Brewing Founder Ken Grossman.
 “The beverage industry has a particularly collaborative spirit and I hope Sierra Nevada and Silver Oak can assist other companies that want to embrace sustainable practices.”

 The HG fescue lawn at our Oakville winery

 A few of the sustainable technologies and best practices incorporated to obtain LEED Platinum certification include: